Fellowship

 Hospitality Hosts

-Contact: Karen G and Diane M
+Contact: Jerry C and Diane M

 This consists of two groups of people.
 One is the relatively fixed group of people who see to it that the kitchen is always stocked with food, coffee, creamer, sugar, salt, pepper, tea, paper plates, paper cups, plastic forks, plastic knives, plastic spoons, and everything else that allows the kitchen to serve its desired function.
 If you want to get involved in what food and supplies the church has, volunteer for this group.